levitsky/pyteomics/tutorial/source/data.rst

 The only required argument is the first one, indicating the source database.
 The second argument is the target file and defaults to system standard output.

-If you need to modify a single sequence, use the :py:func:`decoy_sequence` method.
+If you need to modify a single sequence, use the :py:func:`pyteomics.fasta.decoy_sequence` method.
 It currently supports two modes: *‘reverse’* and *‘random’*.

 .. code-block:: python